 Over the past 20 years, hedgehog numbers have halved due to the increase of pesticides and cars, loss of habitat and many other factors.
-In the 1950’s, there were 36 million hedgehogs in the U.K, now we are down to our last million.
-This could mean that they could potentially be extinct in this country in 15 years, if we do nothing.
+In the 1950’s, there were 36 million hedgehogs in the U.K, now we are down to our last half a million.
+This means that they could potentially be extinct in this country in 15 years, if we do nothing.

 Hedgehogs go into hibernation when the weather is very cold although they do wake and forage for food if we have milder spells.
-In order to survive a cold winter, hedgehogs need to weigh at least 600gms by the late autumn.
-Any that have not reached this weight will need to be taken in and looked after until they have gained sufficient fat reserves.
+In order to survive a cold winter, hedgehogs need to weigh at least 650gms by the late autumn.
+Any that have not reached this weight will need to be taken in and looked after by a rescue centre until they have gained sufficient fat reserves.